polycog/cognition/docs/source/ideas/cogent.md

 At its core, a `Cogent` is a computational entity that continuously executes a three-phase loop:

-* **Perceive:** Gathers real-time telemetry and state updates from the environment through **Sensors**.
+* **Perceive:** Gathers real-time telemetry from the environment through **Sensors**.
 * **Decide:** Processes incoming information through reasoners to evaluate subproblems and select the next action.
 * **Act:** Executes changes back onto the external environment through **Actuators**.

 ### Neuro-Symbolic Operation
-Rather than relying exclusively on Large Language Models (LLMs) to handle all reasoning steps, a `Cogent` relies on neural and symbolic AI components:
+Rather than relying exclusively on Large Language Models (LLMs) to handle all reasoning and decision making steps, a `Cogent` relies on a heterogenous reasoning foundation implementing neural and symbolic AI:

 * **Natural Language Understanding & Generation:** Handled via Language Models.
-* **Situation Understanding:** Resolved through Graph Reasoning.
+* **Situational Awareness:** Resolved through Graph Reasoning.
 * **Plan Generation:** Computed via Automated Planning algorithms.
 * **Orchestration:** Managed by a Knowledge-Aware Decision Process (**KADP**), which dynamically invokes the appropriate reasoners for the task at hand.

+As the `cognition` library grows it will be extended to include algorithms for causal reasoning, spatio-temporal planning, diagnosis and remediation, numerical optimization etc. - all centered out processing structured information repesented via a knowledge graph.

 ---